Table of contents:

 Flowmailer's Recipient Filter is a list of email addresses to which your account should no longer send emails.
-In case of a hardbounce, for example, there is no use in trying to send to a broken address over and over.
-In fact, that may be regarded as spammy behaviour.
+In case of a hard bounce, for example, there is no use in trying to send to a broken address over and over.
+In fact, that may be regarded as spammy behavior.

 Whenever a sender attempts to send an email to a recipient on this list, the system will trigger a bounce message saying your message has been filtered.
 It will also mark the message in Flowmailer with the status Rejected.
-The recipient filter is account - based, meaning that a filter in one account has no effect on sending in another account.
-The affected account will email to that recipient again after the filter has been removed.
+The recipient filter is account-based, meaning that a filter in one account has no effect on sending in another account.
+The affected account will email that recipient again after removing the filter.

 How do recipients end up on this filter?